bldl/emplace-spidermonkey/README.md

   ```
   </details>

-  We also need to make the has function publicly exposed in `MapObject.h` to use it in selfhosted code.
+  We also need to make the has function publicly exposed in `MapObject.h` to use it in self-hosted code.

   In `MapObject.h`, move this line from private to public.